 Disruption identifies initial responses and the lessons learned during the first months of school closures.
 As systems experienced the disruption phase, they had to navigate through three zones: The Unsettled Zone, The Learning Zone, and The Growth Zone (see page 3-4 of the paper).
 The zones are not finite or discrete and may not even be sequential, but the questions posed in each zone provide a lens for systems and individuals to recognize where they are functioning and to take action.

 Transition outlines ways to navigate planning for reopening, when the pandemic is still creating uncertainty using the School Reopening Tool.
 As systems begin to open, flexibility is essential as the new normal may include a combination of remote and in-school learning.
 Four key guidelines for tackling the transition phase include:

 Reimagining lays out a vision that enables all students to thrive and prepares them with skills to navigate ambiguity and change.
 This phase draws from the best of traditional approaches, innovative practices, and insights from remote learning to shape new, flexible, agile hybrid learning models.
-This time of uncertainty has magnified the question of what kind of learning is required in 2020 and beyond.
+This time of uncertainty has magnified the question of what kind of learning is required.
 To reimagine learning we need to reflect on what we know about learning, our students, the new role of technology, and the complexity of an uncertain future.

 Six key questions can foster deep reflection and be used to engage all who need to be part of the solution:

 - What knowledge, skills, and attributes do our students need to thrive in this complex world?